A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 Pro Tip: When you’re ready to sign up for homebuyer classes or start looking for deed-restricted homes and current listings, head over to The Valley Home Store.
 They’re our trusted local team for one-on-one guidance and the right resources to help you through the real estate process.

-Myths & reality
+Myths & Reality

 A deed restriction is a permanent legal agreement tied to (and recorded against) the property.
 Its main job is to protect the home’s future occupancy, making sure it remains a dedicated resource for local residents.